taiury/taiury/README.md

 - I'm a systems analysis and development student.
 - I started programming in 2020.
 - i'm still learning english.
-- I have a preference for backend, but I intend to become full stack.
 - Morando atualmente em Camaçari, Bahia.

 ----